 Let's discuss how plugins run inside Figma.

-In order for the plugin system to be secure and stable, some browser APIs are unavailable or need to be accessed differently.
-We won't bore you with too many details, but it's important to understand our model to answer questions like:
+In order for a plugin system to be secure and stable, some browser APIs are unavailable or need to be accessed differently.
+This is imporant to understand so you can answer questions like:

 - How do I access the contents of a Figma file?

 - How do I create a user interface for my plugin?

 To use browser APIs (e.g. to show UI), you need to create an

 <script> tag inside.
 This can be done with

 console.log(this) as the first line of your plugin.

 The main thread can access the Figma "scene" (the hierarchy of layers that make up a Figma document) but not the browser APIs.
 Conversely, the iframe can access the browser APIs, but not the Figma scene.
 The main thread and the iframe can communicate with each other through message passing.

 Additional network security is enforced if your plugin limits network access.
 When network access is limited, if your plugin attempts to access a domain that isn't specified in your plugin's manifest, Figma blocks that attempt and returns a content-security policy (CSP) error.